CLASSES

 Course Attributes: Humanities Requirement

-PST 4790 – Seminar Cognitive Science
+PHIL 4790 – Seminar Cognitive Science

 A seminar-type course in cognitive science focusing on integrating and deepening students' cognitive science knowledge and skills.
 Topics include memory, language, problem solving, learning, perception, and action.
 Crosslisted with CS, PSYC, and ISYE 4790